2. A Protocol

 on day zero so that the plaque and calculus scores are zero at

-the start of the trial.
 Minimum trial period: Plaque 7 days, unless a scoring method validating a shorter period has been previously approved by Council.
 Calculus

 21 days.
 Note: these are the minimum trials periods.
 Trials of